danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 in, eating hors d'oeuvres and failing to exchange pleasentries, sweating profusely, certain of being found out and subsequently thrown out, any second now.

+I've learned a lot from working on this project.
+It's been very freeing in a lot of ways.
+I feel like I got over myself in some ways.
+Also I dug down deep and pushed through some issues.
+I spent a lot longer coming back to pieces adding to and changing things about them.
+I know that doesn't matter though.
+What I mean to say is: No one can ever hear how long any piece of music took to write.
+How much effort went into making it.
+How much struggle.
+How many demons overcome.
+Sound is just wiggly air.
+It is also my favourite thing to do with the time that I have.
+Also I don't think I'm hurting anyone.
+So that's what I'm doing.
+Making the air wiggle in a particular way that interests me here in the right now.

 ### Below are unsorted snippets of random things